Comicly69/Abtme/README.md

 Hi there 👋

-I am a self tought Programmer that is still learning alot.
+I am a self tought, Programmer that is still learning alot.
 If you want to help me you are welcome to contact me

 # I’m currently working on